raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ### Your First Code Contribution 🧙‍♀️

 Unsure where to begin contributing to Cloudinary plugin?
-You can start by looking through these [beginner](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner):
+You can start by looking through these [beginner issues](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner):

 ### Local development 🐬